meteora-digital/gallery/README.md

-# Equalizer
+# Gallery

-Equalizer is an es6 Class which can be used to easily make a basic fading gallery with dots and autoplay.
+Gallery is an es6 Class which can be used to easily make a basic fading gallery with dots and autoplay.

 ## Installation